Prime

 • Estimated rewards rate: ~4% - rewards rates vary.
 Visit https://www.stakingrewards.com/cryptoassets* for current estimated reward rates.

 • Delegator reward compound: Rewards compound but will not sit in the cold wallet.
-Rewards pending are not part of withdrawable balance until claimed (in order to claim, you must unstake).
+Pending rewards are not part of the withdrawable balance until claimed.
+In order to claim, you must unstake).

 • Legacy wallets will not be able to stake: A new wallet must be created before staking.

-• How to spot the difference between legacy wallet addresses and current wallet addresses that can be staked: New/current addresses start with addr and we plan on putting an icon to differentiate between the two (learn about Cardano address types).
+• How to spot the difference between legacy wallet addresses and current wallet addresses that can be staked: New/current addresses start with addr and each wallet is labeled to differentiate between the two.
+Learn more about Cardano address types here.

 *Third-party website provided for information only.
 Coinbase hasn't verified and doesn't guarantee the accuracy of information, including minimum requirements, staking maximums, and reward rates, provided on www.stakingrewards.com.